Header image

 The next steps........

-So far we have seen that it is possible to extract metals from their ores using hydrogen and carbon or carbon monoxide as reducing agents.
+So far we have seen that it is possible to extract metals from their ores using hydrogen carbon and carbon monoxide as reducing agents.
 However how do you extract a metal above carbon in the reactivity series?
 For example if you try to extract aluminium from its ore, bauxite, by heating with carbon or carbon monoxide or hydrogen as shown below the reactions fail and no aluminium metal is formed:

 aluminium oxide(s) + carbon(s) → no reaction